Need Help?

 One thing to remember when arranging a consent to let mortgage with Nationwide Building Society is to switch your existing residential buildings insurance policy to a landlords buildings insurance policy.
 The insurance premium is marginally more expensive but if you don’t switch your insurance and you need to make a claim then you won’t be covered on your standard residential buildings insurance.
 As a minimum you should ensure that you are covered for any third party liability in respect of injuries to your tenant whilst at your property

-Should the tenure of your property be leasehold, the lease may prohibit you from letting or require that you obtain the consent of the freeholder.
-If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
+Should the tenure of your property be leasehold, the provisions in the lease may prevent you from letting or require that you obtain the consent of the freeholder.
+If such terms are not adhered to you may be in breach of the lease.
 This could potentially result in the freeholder commencing forfeiture proceedings.